Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/V1 RELEASED/README.md

 # What did I do?

-The Fifth day, I completed-
+The Fifth Day, I completed-

 Home Screen: